oneqi/test-docker-dsc/README.md

 Rename-Item .\"your client hostname".mof "$guidClient.mof"
 ```

-This will generate a checksum .. so you will now have 2 .mof files for the client
+This will generate a checksum .. so you will now have two .MOF files for the client
 ```
 cd\
 cd admin\AudioServiceConfig
 New-DSCChecksum *
 ```

-Now we need to move both .mof files into the correct folder so that the
+Now we need to move both .MOF files into the correct folder so that the
-audio settings of our client will become 'automatic' ...
+audio settings of our client will be set from 'manual' to 'automatic'
-this will happen approx 15 minutes after the transfer
+This will happen approx 15 minutes after the transfer
 ```
 $destination = 'C:\Program Files\WindowsPowerShell\DscService\Configuration'
 Copy 'C:\admin\AudioServiceConfig\*.mof*' -Destination $destination